Planning for the future

 How to plan for a child becoming an adult

-If the child you care for will continue to live with you when they are an adult, you should consider what will happen to them when you are too old to look after them.
-You will need to think about financial planning, wills and trusts to make sure they are provided for.
+If you will continue to be a primary carer for the child you care for when they are an adult, you should consider their future when you are too old to care for them.
+You will need to think about financial planning, wills, trusts and special arrangements for safeguarding their future.

 Young people have the legal right to make decisions about their care when they turn 18.
-But the person must be competent, or able to understand and make decisions about their care.
-If the person you care for is not likely to be legally competent in the long term, you will need to think about arranging guardianship and power of attorney.
+If the person you care for is likely to need help making decisions into the future, you will need to think about arranging guardianship and power of attorney.

 Advance care planning